Skip to main content

 Organization

-Established is 1998 as an organic cooperative community garden in association with Urban Harvest.
+Established in 1998 as a cooperative, all-organic community garden in association with Urban Harvest.
 We adhere to the organic principles of Urban Harvest, and we use their training and guidance to plan our garden.
 As a cooperative garden, we all work together.
 We plan together, decide what to plant together, work side by side in the entire garden, sharing tasks, and we harvest together, sharing everything.
-Our garden coordinator is Linda.
-She keeps track of the planting, rotation and fertilizing schedules in accordance with the Urban Harvest guide for planting in Houston.
+Our garden coordinator is Michael.
+He keeps track of the planting, rotation and fertilizing schedules in accordance with the Urban Harvest guide for planting in Houston and/or the Texas A&M Agrilife Extension Planting Calendar.

 Volunteers